Do you need to be Korean to be K-pop?

 Košta, who is Croatian, is one of three white members of the group, alongside Frankie Daponte Jr (Portuguse American from Rhode Island) and Hunter Kohl (American from New York).
 The group's fourth member Texas-raised Koki Tomlinson is bi-racial Japanese-German.
 All four are in their mid-20s.

-They released their first single last month, the dual English-Korean-language "Feels Like This," which failed to chart, and are preparing to release a second single this summer, followed by an album.
+They released their first single last month, the dual English-Korean-language "Feel LIke This," which failed to chart, and are preparing to release a second single this summer, followed by an album.

 While they've provoked debate, it's not clear whether the group are having any commercial success.
 They raised $30,600 via a Kickstarter campaign in 2015 before their arrival in Seoul in 2016.
 As for where the money to cover their living costs comes from, the group have been cagey, offering only that "they have investors," without giving further details.